The Weather & Temperature in Iceland

 Therefore, there is a lot of wind and stormy weather.
 Precipitation is also high, while the southern part of the country usually gets more rainfall than the north.

-Another reason for the warmth in Iceland is that Iceland sits on top of one of the earth's hot spots.
+Another reason for the warmth in Iceland is that Iceland sits on top of one of the Earth's hot spots.
 Iceland is a country of incredible geothermal power.
 You can bathe in hot springs, see erupting geysers, visit volcanoes, and feel occasional earthquakes.

-Iceland is one of the few places in the world where you can see two tectonic plates meet on the earth's surface, as they usually meet under the sea.
+Iceland is one of the few places in the world where you can see two tectonic plates meet on the Earth's surface, as they usually meet under the sea.

 Iceland is divided by the Eurasian and the North American tectonic plates.
 The divide runs through the country's middle and is visible at Thingvellir National Park.
 You can even go diving or snorkeling between the two continents in the Silfra fissure!
-These tectonic movements will split Iceland in two in a few billion years.
+These tectonic movements will split Iceland into two in a few billion years.
 But until then, let's make the most of it!

 Don't be put off by volcanic activity or earthquakes in Iceland.
 When a volcano starts erupting, it tends to become an attraction instead of a reason for people to flee.
 Earthquakes are generally very minor, and larger events are very rare.